What Is a Product Bundle?

 For example, some retailers offer mixed bundling on their products, wherein products can be bought individually or as a bundle.
 Others offer pure bundling, a strategy in which consumers can only purchase certain products as part of a bundle.

-When major gaming company Nintendo offered mixed bundling on video game consoles, console sales increased by 100,000.
+Nintendo is widely recognized for its effective mixed bundling strategy.
+When Nintendo offered mixed bundling on video game consoles, console sales increased by 100,000.
 The video games provided in the deal also saw an increase of 1 million units sold.
 However, a Harvard study showed that the company’s efforts to offer pure bundling with no alternatives resulted in a 20% decrease in bundle sales.

 Mixed bundling on the official Nintendo website.